thejordanprice/abalas/README.md

 npm start
 ```

+### Build Instructions

+    Will eventually be added once more code has arrived.

 ### End Goal

     [x] To have made a simple electron window running an http server utilizing a public www folder.